RakibulIslamIIT/InfixToPostfix/README.md

 This simple c++ program takes INFIX expression as input.
 And output it's equivalent POSTFIX expression.
-Then uses POSTFIX expression to evaluate it's value.
+Then uses the POSTFIX expression to evaluate it's value.

-User defined Stack is used here pushStcak();
-popStcak();
-etc. is used to implement stack operation...